risingwavelabs/risingwave-docs/docs/deploy/risingwave-docker-compose.md

 <details>
 <summary>I'd like to start RisingWave components separately in a multi-node cluster.</summary>

-You can also start a multi-node cluster where all components of RisingWave, including the compute node, frontend node, meta node, and compactor node, are started as separate processes.
+You can also start a multi-node cluster where all components of RisingWave, including the compute node, meta node, and compactor node, are started as separate processes.

 By default, this mode uses MinIO as the storage backend of RisingWave.